nvfp/nvfp/README.md

-Wish you an awesome Thursday! 🌼
+This Friday is awesome!

 ![banner](./assets/banner.jpg)

-41,438 lines of code and 17,532,768 chars across nvfp's repos.
+41,438 lines of code and 17,532,600 chars across nvfp's repos.

-NVfp made 1 commits in the last week, wonderful!<sub> ~ last update: Mar 7, 2024 - ❤️ [Lineosaurus(v5)](https://github.com/Lineosaurus/Lineosaurus)</sub>
+NVfp made 1 commits in the last week, what an awesome!<sub> ~ last update: 2024 March 8 - By [Lineosaurus(v5)](https://github.com/Lineosaurus/Lineosaurus)</sub>